Frequently Asked Questions

 How is the FAFSA/CADAA used to determine my financial aid need?

-The federal government and the state of California uses data provided on the FAFSA/CADAA to calculate a student’s Expected Family Contribution (EFC).
-The Financial Aid Office calculates a student’s cost of attendance which includes tuition, living expenses, miscellaneous fees, book, etc. The cost of attendance minus EFC equals a student’s financial need which we then try to meet with federal grants, state grants, academic or talent scholarships, institutional grants, federal work study, and federal loans.
+The federal government and the state of California uses data provided on the FAFSA/CADAA to calculate a Student Aid Index (SAI).
+The Financial Aid Office calculates a student’s cost of attendance which includes tuition, living expenses, miscellaneous fees, book, etc. The cost of attendance minus SAI equals a student’s financial need which we then try to meet with federal grants, state grants, academic or talent scholarships, institutional grants, federal work study, and federal loans.

 Are there any forms to fill out besides the FAFSA/CADAA?